 The railway has been instrumental in the prosperity of the town since it arrived here in October 1846.
 The original line was extended to Malton in 1853 and to Selby in 1890, a development which brought large numbers of holidaymakers through Driffield heading to the coast from the West Riding.

-The town is filled with interesting historical landmarks, including the 12th century All Saints Church whose tower can be seen for miles around, the imposing Bell Hotel, the former market site at Cross Hill where hundreds of farm workers used to gather for the annual hirings (and where the town’s work house was built in 1842), the 200 year old Spread Eagle Inn which was reputedly built by the town’s witch Susannah Goor, and the Masonic Hall which was built in 1878 by renowned archaeologist John Mortimer.
+The town is filled with interesting historical landmarks, including the 12th century All Saints Church whose tower can be seen for miles around, the imposing Bell Hotel, the former market site at Cross Hill where hundreds of farm workers used to gather for the annual hirings (and where the town’s work house was built in 1842), and the 200 year old Spread Eagle Inn which was reputedly built by the town’s witch Susannah Goor.
+The Masonic Hall was built in 1878 by renowned archaeologist John Mortimer, whose life in Driffield is celebrated in a fascinating walking trail around the town – you can view and download the map of the Mortimer Trail.

 Hailed as a genius by one of his counterparts, Benjamin Fawcett is arguably the most famous of Driffield’s forefathers.
 A printer by trade, he set up his own business in 1831 in Middle Street, and went on to become a pioneer of colour printing.
 The site of his East Lodge Printworks is now known as Fawcett Gardens.